APRIL 12

 Cook Literacy Model School

 Cook Literacy Model School is a Title 1 Elementary School in downtown Winston-Salem.
-First Presbyterian has been partnering with Cook for over ten years, and there are many opportunities to get involved.
+First Presbyterian has been partnering with Cook for over eleven years, and there are many opportunities to get involved.

 Volunteer Opportunities:

-Please contact Margaret Wray or Jane Aves for more information about how YOU can get involved at Cook Literacy Model School and make a difference in a student’s life!
+Please contact Margaret Wray or Jane Aves for more information about joining God’s good work at Cook!

 El Buen Pastor